jamii/jamii.github.com/source/_posts/2016-03-02-notes-on-essentialism-the-disciplined-pursuit-of-less.markdown

 Schedule regular periods of time to think, whether that's a day every month to think about your life or ten minutes every hour to plan your work.
 Put it in your calender, use a pomodoro timer, whatever.
 During those periods:

-* Remind yourself of your 'essential intent' - the concrete, completable, inspirational goal that takes priority over everything else.
+* __Remind__ yourself of your 'essential intent' - the concrete, completable, inspirational goal that takes priority over everything else.
-* Reflect on how you spent the last period and whether that was the *best* way to make progress towards the goal.
+* __Reflect__ on how you spent the last period and whether that was the *best* way to make progress towards the goal.
-* Decide how to spend the next period of time.
+* __Decide__ how to spend the next period of time.
-* Have a cup of tea.
+* Have a cup of __tea__.
 Look out the window.
 Don't check your email.

 That's it.
 Being explicit about goals and making time to reflect and correct course is 90% of this book.
 The rest is noise.
 Not worthless, but not worthwhile enough to spend time reading.